 Fortunately, he's running the state, not the Nation.

-"Yeah, we will win," said the governor.
+"Yeah, we will win," the governor said.

 He did not elaborate.